ceramic-sf/scrimp-bot/README.md

 FreeCAD model uses paramater based design and updating stepper sizes in the CAD spreadsheet updates the physical model.

+To use the FreeCAD model, open the `./models/muscle_motor_assembly.FCStd` file.
+The Assembly4 workbench is used to bring together different parts.

 ## How control works

 Electronics go in a 3D printed box with some sliders that act as a remote control.